27 Robert Street

 Some rules that are not always observed are:

-The requirement to emphasise a ‘jump’ bid by indicating “STOP” before a bid is made, and the requirement that the next player should wait a reasonable time before making a call after a ‘STOP’ bid has been made.
+The requirement to emphasise a ‘jump’ bid by indicating “STOP” before a bid is made, and the requirement that the next player should wait about 10 seconds before making a call after a ‘STOP’ bid has been made.

 The need for a player who has alerted his or her partner’s bid to remain silent about the meaning of the bid until specifically asked for an explanation.

-The fact that, during the auction a player may only ask for a review of the bidding or an explanation of an opponent’s bid when it is his or her turn to call, and only then if the player is considering making a bid as opposed to passing.
+The fact that, during the auction a player may only ask for a review of the bidding or an explanation of an opponent’s bid when it is his/herturn to call, before selecting the opening lead if he/she is on lead, or after the opening lead is face-down if his/her partner is on lead -"Any questions?".
 Also, when a review of the bidding is asked for, only the opponents of the person asking for a review should speak.

 The fact that only the player at the designated compass point is entitled to remove that specific hand from the board and that permission should always be sought from the Tournament Director before a player looks at any hand other than his or her own.

-The fact that North and North only is entitled to remove the traveller from the board, but whilst North is responsible for entering the score in the traveller, East and West have a responsibility to check the entry.
+North is responsible for entering the score in the Bridgemate, East and West have a responsibility to check the entry.